 Despite hesitations from Socialists and outright opposition from Greens and anti-European lawmakers, Barroso is likely to get a majority of votes in the 736-seat Parliament.

 Barroso, a conservative, already is assured of backing from the centre-right European People’s Party, which controls 265 votes.
-He also is expected to get 84 votes from the Liberals.
-With the

 support of the British Conservatives, whose 25 members sit as independents, Barroso should reach the 369 majority vote needed.

 The European Parliament has to approve Barroso before he can take up his second term in November.

 Barroso remains under pressure to offer concessions, despite the unanimous backing of EU leaders and a majority of EU lawmakers.

 He told lawmakers on Wednesday he would create a new post that would deal specifically with boosting civil liberty issues among rising concerns over privacy and anti-terror security measures.

 Socialists are also demanding Barroso concentrate more on job creation, rather than pushing EU governments to open up more their